shoesandsocks/hc-podcast/episodes/can-i-have-two-instances-as-yo.md

 title: "Can I have two 'instances,' as you say?"
 subtitle: "Thus sayeth Howard"
 permalink: "/episodes/can-i-have-two-instances-as-yo/index.html"
-description: "A quote from Howard"
+description: "Non-sequiturs and so forth"
-summary: "I mean..."
+summary: "Thoughts from the H Gang"
 date: 2020-02-27T15:35:00-5
 keywords: "Can I have two 'instances,' as you say?"
 tags: